 - Browse for specific information by agent

-Letter Opposing a Proposed Low-dose Stavudine Trial
+Letter Opposing a Proposed Low-Dose Stavudine Trial

-14 December 2011
+December 14, 2011

 Dear Mr. and Mrs. Gates, We write as people with HIV and community activists with serious and unresolved concerns about the proposed clinical trial comparing stavudine at 20 mg to tenofovir.
 Although we are broadly very supportive of dose optimisation strategies, we do not support this trial; we do not think that the Bill and Melinda Gates Foundation should support it; nor do we think it should proceed.
 Several of us have discussed this with your representatives both formally and informally over the past months.
 Those of us who met with your representatives on 19 July 2011 at the International AIDS Society conference in Rome received no response to the concerns we raised.
 We summarise our objections as follows: